TedHusted/awake/awake.md/awake.md

 Jill resisted the temptation to say, ‘If I told you, I’d have to kill you.’

 “OSSA is constantly balancing innovation with oversight,” Jill does say.
-“We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.”
+“We do want to foster breakthroughs.
+We also need to ensure technology doesn’t outpace our ability to manage it responsibly.”

 Jill pauses for a beat before continuing the elevator pitch.
-“My focus is inter-agency, cross-domain analysis around topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
+“My focus is inter-agency, cross-domain analysis.
+Topics include healthcare efficacy, environmental monitoring, and investigating UAP sightings.
 We use Cognitive SI to improve problem solving, decision making, and communication.”

 “We do have UAP true believers in the Pulse community,” offered Ravi.